nipkow/FDSA/README.md

 # FDSA
-Book: Functional Data Structures and Algorithms.
+Functional Data Structures and Algorithms.
 A Proof Assistant Approach.